ringcentral-tutorials/sms-api-nodejs-quickstart/README.md

-# Programmable SMS
+# SMS API Node.js Quickstart

-A comprehensive tutorial to teach users to use RingCentral SMS in a programmable way.
+A quickstart tutorial to teach users to use RingCentral SMS API.
 The following topics are included:

 - How to send SMS
 - How to send MMS